parthvaidya/Snake-Multiplayer/README.md

  A two-player game where one sneak will move using WASD and another will move using arrow keys.
  If Snake A bites snake B then snake B will die, and vice versa.

+ # Also the Snake to score 15 points first wins the game!!!